BSteffaniak/lazyaws/pkg/integration/README.md

 # Integration Tests

-The pkg/integration package is for integration testing: that is, actually running a real lazygit session and having a robot pretend to be a human user and then making assertions that everything works as expected.
+The pkg/integration package is for integration testing: that is, actually running a real lazyaws session and having a robot pretend to be a human user and then making assertions that everything works as expected.

 TL;DR: integration tests live in pkg/integration/tests.
 Run integration tests with: